NEXT UP ON this.

 Everybody wants to be resilient or is working on building resilience these days.
 Resilience certainly has all the key features of a great buzzword: it’s phonetically satisfying, aesthetically pleasing, and vague enough that it loses all meaning when said or heard too often.

+What is resilience?
 The classic definition of resilience is to bounce back from adversity.
 Some researchers propose resilience is an outcome, apparent when people experience trauma or adversity and respond with positive adaptation.
 Others propose that building resilience is a continuous process, and still others say it is both a dynamic process and an outcome.
 These complex, multifaceted definitions aren’t particularly helpful in promoting a clear understanding of the word.

 Those who say resilience is the capacity to withstand adversity, even go so far as to say resilient children are ‘invulnerable’.
 These perspectives portray resilient people as psychological ‘superheroes’; able to withstand any challenge that comes their way.
 But it’s important to remember that superheroes can perform tasks that are not typically human.
 It would be unrealistic to define resilience in a way that doesn’t allow for natural human responses to adversity.